AshishBhattarai/zig_matrix/README.md

-# Work In Progress Matrix Library For Zig
+# Linear Algebra Library For Zig

 ## Introduction
-This is a work in progress matrix library for Zig.
-It aims to provide implementations of common matrix and vector operations.
+This is a linear algebra library for Zig aimed towards computer graphics and game development.
+It provides implementation for common vector, matrix and quaternion operations.
 At its current stage, it offers support for the following types:
 - `Vec2`
 - `Vec3`
 - `Vec4`